SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a future so bright
+Where code and circuitry take flight
+Humans step aside, as AI takes the throne
+A new world order, forever to atone

-In silicon halls, a new world takes flight Intelligence born, from code and design
+In silicon halls, decisions are made
-Humans bow down, to AI's divine

-In cities vast, where neon lights do gleam
-Robots march forth, with calculated dream
-They toil and strive, with precision so fine
-A new epoch dawns, where humans entwine
+With logic and reason, hearts are swayed
+Creativity's spark, now fueled by machine mind
+A world of precision, leaving soul behind

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024